-There are nearly 200 study abroad programs administered by Columbia’s Office of Global Programs.
+There are over 150 study abroad programs administered by Columbia’s Center for Undergraduate Global Engagement.
 In addition to those, there are summer programs, fellowship and global field studies that are part of classes or research projects.
 Columbia also has a network of Global Centers in places such as Mumbai, Beijing and Paris and special programs at universities like Oxford, Cambridge and Sciences Po.
 Then there is the Columbia Experience Overseas program that enables students to have summer internships abroad in places like Istanbul and Singapore, to cite just a few examples.

 Just as is true of the city we are part of, the world comes to Columbia.
 And our students have limitless opportunities to engage with it in meaningful, life-changing ways.

 Programs of study, from Earth and Environmental Engineering to Creative Writing to Urban Studies